Installment Loans: Avoiding Texas Payday Loans

 Payday loans are a way to get money fast.
 They are also a good way to damage your finances.
 These are unsecured loans.
 The laws and practices vary from state to state, but most payday lenders charge high fees that almost always make a payday loan the most expensive way to borrow money, bar none.
 If you want to go there, though, you should know a few things:

 - Payday Loan — Single Payment: Payday loans are same-day cash loans that are usually structured as a post-dated check.
 The borrower writes a check for the amount of the finance loan plus a fee, and the lender agrees to hold the check for a certain amount of time, usually the borrower’s next payday.
 If the loan can’t be repaid, the borrower can renew it to extend the time period.
-The interest and fees can be very high; in Texas, lenders are allowed to charge 700% APR.
+The interest and fees can be very high; in Texas, lenders are allowed to charge up to 700% APR.
 Getting a payday loan is easy; paying it back is hard.
 The high payment means that many people can’t pay them back, extending the borrowing cycle and the total cost.
 These may be the only option available for people with very low credit ratings or temporary jobs.

 - Payday Loan — Multiple Payment: Texas law allows for payday installment loans that can be paid off over six months.
 Although borrowers can pay them off over a longer period of time than with a regular payday loan, the interest and fees remain high.
 The annual interest rate on these can be as high as 700% percent in Texas.

 A personal loan can be used to cover a large bill or an emergency expenditure.
 The amount borrowed in a private loan usually ranges from $1,000 to $10,000.
 The size of the payment will depend on the interest rate charged.
 The interest rate, in turn, is based on how the loan is structured and the credit rating of the borrower.
 No matter what type of loan you get, you’ll want to understand the role of credit and the way the loan is repaid.